hasura/graphql-engine/docs/graphql/manual/guides/deployment/render.rst

 Pre-requisites
 --------------

-- GitHub (or alternative) account
+- GitHub or GitLab account
-- Render account associated with a Github account and with billing enabled
+- Render account associated with the above Github or Gitlab account and with billing enabled

 Create a repository
 -------------------

-- Create a new GitHub repository
+- Create a new GitHub or GitLab repository
 - Within the new repository, create a new file named ``Dockerfile`` that references the latest Hasura GraphQL engine Docker image by including the following single line in the file: